Decorrelated Local Linear Estimator: Inference for Non-linear Effects in High-dimensional Additive Models: Theoretical justification

-for any positive constant $\delta_0>0$. \end{Corollary} The above corollary justifies the validity of the proposed confidence interval defined in \eqref{eq: ci} and also controls the length of the proposed confidence interval.
-Similarly, we can establish the validity of the proposed testing procedure $\psi_{x_0}$ in \eqref{eq: testing}. \begin{Corollary} Under the same condition as in Corollary \ref{cor: ci}, then for any $f_1$ and $x_0$ such that $f'_1(x_0)=0$, the proposed testing procedure ${\psi}_{x_0}$ defined in \eqref{eq: testing} controls the type I error,
+where $\mathbf{L}\left({\rm CI}[f'(\eval)]\right)$ denotes the length of the interval, $\delta_0>0$ is any positive constant, and $z_{\alpha/2}$ denotes the upper $\alpha/2$ quantile of the standard normal distribution. \end{Corollary} Beyond Conditions (A1)-(A3), the above corollary requires a consistent estimator of $\sigma^2$ such that our proposed variance estimator $\widehat{\rm V}$ consistently estimates ${\rm V}.$ In Proposition \ref{prop: consistent sigma} in Section \ref{sec: consistent sigmasq} in the supplement, we show that our proposed estimator $\widehat{\sigma}^2$ in \eqref{eq: noise estimator} satisfies $\widehat{\sigma}^2\cip \sigma^2$ if both $\widehat{f}$ and $\widehat{g}$ are consistent.
+Similarly, we can establish the validity of the proposed testing procedure $\psi[f'(\eval)]$ in \eqref{eq: testing}. \begin{Corollary} Suppose that the conditions of Corollary \ref{cor: ci} hold.
+If $f'(\eval)=0$, then the proposed testing procedure $\psi[f'(\eval)]$ defined in \eqref{eq: testing} controls the type I error, that is,

 \end{Corollary}